 - Presented on #CovidEduStories on the 14th May on some of this.
 Here is the presentation.

-- We are planning on presenting at the CAS Showcase on Adapting ABC for schools in lockdown.
-This has been presented, over 40 teachers attended, and the links will be here when available.
+- We presented at the CAS Showcase on Adapting ABC for schools in lockdown, over 40 teachers attended, and the links will be here when available.

 - As part of my work with the CAS Assessment Working Group I ran a set of activities on formative assessement in lockdown.
 We ran a set of facebook and twitter polls (over 200 teachers took part).
 I ran a collaborative session with a dozen teachers on formative assessment in ERT (emergency remote teaching).
 We are writing up the results as a set of top tips, a CAS report, a more academic report and as a Hello World Article.
 The presentation about our session (pre-analysis of findings) was recorded and will be linked here.

 - I ran a 90 minute ABC in schools workshop for educators.
 This was very well received and we are going to run ongoing support sessions to help teachers apply the method.